Letao-WANG/letao-wang.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Researcher in Quantum Computing
+subtitle: Researcher in Quantum Computing · Paris Region, France

 #<a href='https://www.centralesupelec.fr/'>CentraleSupélec</a>